grnet/nfdhcpd/docs/index.rst

 iptables
 --------

-In order nfdhcpd to be able to process incoming requests you have to mangle the corresponding packages.
-Please note that in case of bridged setup the kernel understands that the packets are coming from the bridge (logical indev) and not from the tap (physical indev).
+In order for nfdhcpd to be able to process incoming requests you have to mangle the corresponding packets on the proper interface.
+Please note that in case of a bridged setup you need to tell iptables to specifically match the packets coming from the tap (physical indev) and not the bridge (logical indev).
 Specifically:

 * **DHCP**: ``iptables -t mangle -A PREROUTING -p udp -m physdev --physdev-in tap+ -m udp --dport 67 -j NFQUEUE --queue-num 42``